 Digging in Jerusalem: Why is it so Controversial?

 Archaeology is something of a national pastime in Israel, and archaeological sites are among the most popular tourist attractions in the country.
-But archaeological discoveries—or lack of discoveries—can become contentious.
-This talk will explore problems that stem from excavating near holy sites, and will also look at how recent excavations in Jerusalem—including those of Elat Mazar in the City of David—as well as illegal excavations on the Temple Mount—shed light on the biblical kingdom of David and Solomon and the problematic 10th century BC.
-Excavations in other parts of the country, such as the small site of Khirbet Summeily in the northern Negev desert similarly can help solve the problem of just how big (or small) Solomon’s kingdom really was.
+But archaeological discoveries—or lack thereof—can become contentious.
+Explore the problems stemming from excavating near holy sites and investigate how recent excavations in Jerusalem and throughout Israel shed light on the biblical kingdom of David and Solomon.

 Did the Exodus Really Happen?